Zegocover/Label-by-pr-title/README.md

 ### `config`

-**Optional** Provide path to *.yml file containing the labels and their matching criteria or ommit to use the actions default labels: bug,feat,hotfix,bugfix,refactor,chore
+**Optional** Provide path to *.yml file containing the labels and their matching criteria or ommit to use the actions default labels:\n bug,feat,hotfix,bugfix,refactor,chore\n
 Note: Default labels criteria is the same as label name.